Virginia Legal Age Of Consent (Legal Age for Consensual Sex)

 The Age of Consent is the age at which a person is deemed by Virginia law to be capable of consenting to, and engaging in, sexual acts.
 Anyone who engages in sexual activity of any type with a partner under the applicable Age of Consent is breaking the law and can be charged with crimes ranging from a misdemeanor to a felony (statutory rape) depending on the jurisdiction in which they are prosecuted.
 Virginia's specific laws on the Age of Consent can be found above.

 What happens if I violate the Virginia Age of Consent?

-If you engage in sexual activity with a minor who is under the Virginia Age of Consent of 18, you can be prosecuted under Virginia sexual abuse laws and charged with crimes ranging from sexual assault to first degree rape, regardless of whether or not the sexual acts were consensual.
+If you engage in sexual activity with a minor who is under the Virginia Age of Consent of 18, you can be prosecuted under Virginia sexual abuse laws and charged with crimes ranging from sexual assault or statutory rape to first degree rape, regardless of whether or not the sexual acts were consensual.
 Depending on the charges, conviction can carry penalties ranging from one to fifty years in prison and registration as a sex offender .

 What happens if I travel to a state where the Age of Consent is lower?